e0958902/tp/docs/UserGuide.md

--dM dosageMorning       Morning dosage of medication -dA dosageAfternoon     Afternoon dosage of medication -dE dosageEvening       Evening dosage of medication -r remarks              Additional remarks on medication (Nil if empty) -rep                    How often to take medication (eg: Supply a number from 1 to 7)
+-dM dosageMorning       Morning dosage of medication -dA dosageAfternoon     Afternoon dosage of medication -dE dosageEvening       Evening dosage of medication -r remarks              Additional remarks on medication -rep                    How often to take medication (eg: Supply a number from 1 to 7)
 ```

 > Tip: The dosage and remarks tags are optional.

+> Note: Remarks will default to Nil if it is not specified.

 Examples: